archivematica/psp/docs/membership.md

 Support Program should email info@artefactual.com.
 Please include:

 * Information about your organization, including your past experiences and future intentions for working with and developing code for Archivematica.
-* A signed copy of the Membership Form (currently in development.)
+* A signed copy of the [Membership Form](static/Archivematica-PSP-membership-form-202.pdf).
 * Invoicing information (contact name and email.)

 The current Members and Artefactual will review all applications to ensure that the applying organization will benefit from membership in the Product Support Program.

-If you have questions about the Product Support Program, please email info@artefactual.com at any time.
+If you have questions about the Product Support Program, please email them to info@artefactual.com at any time.